Close Menu

 Medicaid benefits Health Care Concept.
 Doctor holding a jigsaw puzzle with MEDICAID word.

 The Medicaid program was signed into law in 1965 alongside Medicare.
-Go here to find out more information about Medicare benefits.
+Find information about Medicare benefits.
 All states, the District of Columbia, and the U.S. territories have Medicaid programs.
 The Federal government sets certain Medicaid rules for all of the states to follow.
 However, each state administers their own Medicaid program.
 Therefore, Medicaid coverage rules vary from state to state.
 You need to check with the rules of your state to understand your coverage.

 WHO IS ELIGIBLE FOR MEDICAID?